frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 Four settings determine whether the project is designed to be deployed to a device:

-- If neither *DeviceTypes*, *Platforms* is specified, the configuration does not provide any information about the devices the project is designed to be deployed to.
+- If neither *DeviceTypes*, *Platforms* or *DeviceSelection* is specified, the configuration does not provide any information about the devices the project is designed to be deployed to.
 - If any of *DeviceTypes* or *Platforms* is specified, resulting in at least one selected platform or one firmware/target (*DeviceTypes* combined with *DeviceTypeTargets*), the project is designed to be deployed to devices that satisfy any of the criteria:
     - The firmware/target of the device matches the names specified by *DeviceTypes* combined with *DeviceTypeTargets*.
     - The platform of the device matches the names specified in *Platforms*.
+    - The system serial number or module serial number matches any of the numbers specified for one of the *DeviceSelection* (if specified).
 - If any of *DeviceTypes* is specified without resulting targets (combined with *DeviceTypeTargets*) or *Platforms* is specified as an empty array, the project is designed to be deployed to devices that satisfy the criterion:
+    - The system serial number or module serial number matches any of the numbers specified for one of the *DeviceSelection* (if specified)
-    - The system serial number or module serial number matches any of the numbers specified for one of the *Devices*.
+    - The system serial number or module serial number matches any of the numbers specified for one of the *Devices* if no *DeviceSelection* has been specified.
 - If *FirmwareArchivePath* is specified, an additional criterion is that the firmware for the device must be present in the firmware archive.

 ### Settings used by nanoFramework tools